josephmoresena/NativeAOT-AndroidHelloJniLib/README.md

 # NET SDK 8.0

-With new .NET 8.0 SDK we are now able to compile NativeAOT android binaries using linux-bionic RID.
+With new .NET 9.0 SDK we are now able to compile NativeAOT android binaries using linux-bionic RID.

 ### How to build it

-This process was tested for android-arm64 (`linux-bionic-arm64`) but may work for android-x64 (`linux-bionic-x64`)
+This process was tested for android-arm64 (`linux-bionic-arm64`) and android-arm32 (`linux-bionic-arm`) compilation but may work for android-x64 (`linux-bionic-x64`) too. <br/>
-too. <br/>
 The following commands assume:

 * .NET project imports [BionicNativeAot.targets](BionicNativeAot.targets) file.